RubyLearning/blog/content/post/2013/06/19/how-do-i-benchmark-ruby-code.md

 ![Benchmark numbers breakdown](http://rubylearning.com/images/benchmark-breakdown.jpg)

 Generally, the number farthest to the right is the most important one.
 It tells how long it actually took to perform the operation.
-If youre curious about why the clock time is so high, the other numbers can help you drill down to see if youre spending time in system functions or your own code.
+If you're curious about why the clock time is so high, the other numbers can help you drill down to see if you're spending time in system functions or your own code.

 Now that you know what those magic numbers mean, we can move on to the